martin-montas/Jenkins-Ansible-Role/README.md

 ## For future development
 - [ ] Add support for Apache, Nginx, PHP, etc.
+- [ ] Create proper users for the web server
 - [ ] Add support for SSH, hardening.
 - [ ] Add support for Mod Security
 - [ ] Add support for Fail2Ban